projectcalico/calico/docs/calico-with-docker/docker-network-plugin/README.md

 ## Make a container reachable from the Host-Interface (Internet)

 You cannot simply use `-p`on `docker run` to expose ports.
-We have a working example on how to [expose a conatiner port to the internet](../../ExposePortsToInternet.md)
+We have a working example on how to [expose a container port to the internet](../../ExposePortsToInternet.md)

 ## Further reading